-ACHIEVEMENT OF PRIORITIES IDENTIFIED IN 2021 FOR ACHIEVEMENT IN 2022
+ACHIEVEMENT OF PRIORITIES IDENTIFIED IN 2019 FOR ACHIEVEMENT IN 2020

-Area Priorities Achievements Draft and implement new Digital Technologies teaching programs for K-6 This has been patrtially achieved in 2021 and will be a focus for 2022 for completion. • Encourage classes from 2-6 to use Beebots and use more complex coding on it.
-Beebots were succesfully promoted and used is whole school with harder manouves in year 5 and 6 classes.
-Teaching and Implement more hands on and engaging methods of teaching More resources were purchased to promote indidendent hands on approach of teaching in all KLAs.
-Learning Review English and math programs.
-Programs are being reviewed for completion in 2022 in line with syllabus changes.
-Utilise more technology to assist with learning Due to COVID-19, the use of MS Teams was evident for remote learning.
-All classes now use the iPads on a daily basis. • Finalise review of Islamic studies and Arabic programs and enhance resources. • The process for this began by looking at weekly lesson plans but is a further target for 2022 Continue with whole school training in Seven Steps to Writing for imaginative, persuasive and informative texts • Staff attended the PD and have begun Staff 'In house' professional development to target teacher's interests.
-Feedback to be presented to all staff • Teachers completed an online PD then presented it in the form of a workshop to teachers Development Provide staff with Robotics training. • Four staff members and one parent were sent to training for Robotics.
-School should enter its first Robotics competition in 2022.
-Scope IT will cover the coding side of training as well.
-Evaluate, enhance and continue self appraisal system. • This was conducted twice and being evaluated for improvements in 2022.
+Area Priorities Achievements Draft and implement new Digital Technologies teaching programs for This was not actioned in 2020 but is a target for 2021 to engage Scope IT K-6 Introduce Beebots into the classroom to facilitate teaching and learning of coding in Science and Technology lessons Beebots were purchased and used in the classrooms, particularly in Kindergarten Implement more hands on and engaging methods of teaching Students engaged with the Beebots and various activities during Science and Literacy/Numeracy week to further develop their skills Teaching and Learning Review Science, Geography and History programs History and Geography programs were reviewed and programs amended accordingly Utilise more technology to assist with learning Due to COVID-19, the use of MS Teams was evident for remote learning.
+All classes now use the iPads on a daily basis Begin revising the Language and Religious Education Department teaching programs for Arabic, Quran and Islamic Studies The process for this began by looking at weekly lesson plans but is a further target for 2021 Continue with whole school training in Seven Steps to Writing for imaginative, persuasive and informative texts Staff 'In house' professional development to target teacher's interests.
+Feedback to be presented to all staff Teachers completed an online PD then presented it in the form of a workshop to teachers Development Provide staff with Beebots or Robotics/Coding training Kindergarten teachers conducted a workshop to train teachers on how to use the Beebots.
+In 2021 Scope IT will cover the coding side Implement a peer appraisal system This was conducted once but would like to see it happen each term in 2021

-Make all staff aware of the importance of SMART data analysis and implementation of strategies identified as whole school weaknesses • A PD was given on smart Data analysis using 2021 Naplan results.
-Continue regular peer observations and mentoring of colleagues to offer constructive criticism feedback • These were performed each term Discussion and collaboration amongst staff to continually grow and improve as a whole school • This was done at every weekly staff meeting.
-This year stage meetings were also added fortnightly.
-Purchase Digital Technology resources to implement in Digital Technology lessons including Beebots and Robotics Kits. • We purcahsed 30 Robotics kits with EDUTECH grant and students statred coding and building robots.
-Comeption will be in 2022.
-Facilities and Resources Purchase resources to assist with the teaching of Arabic, Quran and Islamic Studies • Textbooks were purchased but more resources will be purchased in 2022 when programs are fully revised Purchase enriching resources to occupy students during recess and lunch times • Various sports equipment was purchased and put in the playground for students to utilise during recess and lunch.
-More board games will be purchase and used in 2022.
-Monitor and track progress of all students, particularly in Literacy, Numeracy and Science • This was actioned for Literacy and Numeracy, but Science and PDHPEwill be a target for 2022.
-Student Achievement Implement a K-6 enrichment program to provide support to less able students • An enrichment program comprising of a diagnostic and PM Benchmark assessment was conducted to establish which students needed support.
-Support teachers were then assigned to those students.
-This will continue in 2022.
-Introduce a 'Giving back to the community' program • A very successful food drive and homeless run was run to help those less fortunate.
+Make all staff aware of the importance of SMART data analysis and implementation of strategies identified as whole school weaknesses of COVID-19 but is a target for 2021 Continue regular peer observations and mentoring of colleagues to offer constructive criticism feedback r Discussion and collaboration amongst staff to continually grow and improve as a whole school , , , Purchase Digital Technology resources to implement in Digital Technology lessons including Beebots and Scope IT a target for 2021 Facilities and Resources Purchase resources to assist with the teaching of Arabic, Quran and Islamic Studies Purchase enriching resources to occupy students during recess and lunch times Monitor and track progress of all students, particularly in Literacy, Numeracy and Science - Student Achievement Implement a K-6 enrichment program to provide support to less able students Introduce a 'Giving back to the community' program A very successful food drive and homeless run was run to help those less fortunate.
 Many local businesses supported this initiative.
-Also a feed the homeless program was initiated in 2021.
-Extra- Curricular Restructure the Student Representative Council (SRC) to give them more responsibility Revise and implement the Discipline Policy • SRC members were given more responsibility with the establishment of specialised teams New policy has been revised and implemented.
-Final evaluation will be conducted in 2022.
-Introduce a Kindergarten Orientation program whereby new students will spend a few sessions familiarising themselves with the expectations of Kindergarten • New students attended 2 sessions where they completed activities in the Kindergarten classrooms.
-They were also taken on a tour of the school and introduced to the other teachers
+It is hoped this will continue each year Extra- Restructure the Student Representative Council (SRC) to give them more responsibility Curricular Revise and implement the Discipline Policy The new policy was finalised in term 4 and implemented in the last few weeks of school so students could get used to it.
+It will be fully actioned in 2021 Introduce a Kindergarten Orientation program whereby new students will spend a few sessions familiarising themselves with the expectations of Kindergarten where they completed activities in the Kindergarten classrooms.
+They were

-ACHIEVEMENT OF PRIORITIES IDENTIFIED IN 2020 FOR ACHIEVEMENT IN 2022
+ACHIEVEMENT OF PRIORITIES IDENTIFIED IN 2020 FOR ACHIEVEMENT IN 2021